-The default setpoint for the refrigerator is 4.0 °C for HBR and HLR models, and 5.0 °C for HPR models.
+The default setpoint for the refrigerator is 4.0 °C for HBR and 5.0 °C for HPR models.
 This can be changed if your organization requires a chamber temperature other than the default setting.

 Change Setpoint:

 The current temperature setpoint is typically higher than the chamber temperature.